 First, I remember the “We want more drills” request mainly from a skill acquisition perspective (in part a motivation for this post).
-It was less about training intensity.
+It wasn’t so much about training intensity.

 Second, we never just played.
 Well, maybe the very first session.
 Check out my log entries for that season to see.
 Yes, we played a lot – especially small-sided games.
 I almost never had the bodies for 6 v 6.
 Those rare days we could play 6 v 6 (guest players) we did use the bulk of the session to do so because it would have been foolish not to.
 And the players were always very excited to do so.
 Every practice, though, included non-game activities.
 There was target serving, passing, various peppers, and defense drills mixed in at different points.

 Third, even when we did do game play I tried to move players around to keep their workload balanced.
 For example, I wanted the six-rotation players getting equal back row and front row work.